albertoRamon/Kylin/KylinWithHue/README.md

   <img src=./Images/03.png />
 </p>

-**Important:** The first time that you connect to hue, you set Login / Pass  for admin
+Important: The first time that you connect to hue, you set Login / Pass  for admin

 We will use Hue / Hue as login / pass

-### Issue 1: Could not create home directory
+**Issue 1:** Could not create home directory
 <p align="center">
   <img src=./Images/04.png />
 </p>

    It is a permission problem of your current user, you can use: sudo to start Hue

-### Issue 2: Could not connect to …
+**Issue 2:** Could not connect to …
 <p align="center">
   <img src=./Images/05.png />
 </p>
-If you have downloaded Hue’s code from Git, Hive connection is active but not configured → you can skip this message
+   If Hue’s code  had been downloaded from Git, Hive connection is active but not configured → skip this message

-### Issue 3: Address already in use
+**Issue 3:** Address already in use
 <p align="center">
   <img src=./Images/06.png />
 </p>
    The port is in use or you have a Hive process running already

   You can use *ps -ef | grep hue*, to find the PID and kill

-## Configure Apache Hue for Kylin
+### Configure Apache Hue for Kylin
-Our purpose is to add a snipped in a notebook with Kylin queries
+The purpose is to add a snipped in a notebook with Kylin queries

 References:
 * [Custom SQL Databases](http://gethue.com/custom-sql-query-editors/)